Caesarea Haifa District, Israel Travel Guide

 Approx. 40-50 minutes by train to Binyamina then local transport.

-Mediterranean (hot, dry summers; mild, wet winters).
+Mediterranean (hot, dry summers; mild, rainy winters).

 Caesarea Maritima, as known in antiquity, features a history spanning over two millennia, intertwined with the rise and fall of empires.
-Its story begins in the 1st century BCE with Herod the Great, who envisioned a grand port city rivaling the great maritime centers of the Roman world, a showcase for Roman power and culture.
+Its story begins in the 1st century BCE with Herod the Great, who envisioned a grand seaport city rivaling the great maritime centers of the Roman world, a showcase for Roman power and culture.
 He dedicated the city to Caesar Augustus, naming it Caesarea.

 Caesarea became an early center of Christianity.
 Peter converted Cornelius here; Paul was imprisoned before his journey to Rome.
 The city hosted early Christian councils and scholars like Eusebius.